Cozy Peach Kitchen

 Enjoy with a scoop of ice cream or dollop of whipped cream!

-Since I first posted this recipe I've made a few more peach recipes, like these frozen peach margarita slushies, this peach caprese salad, and these easy peach & goat cheese pitta pizzas.
+Since I first posted this recipe I've made a few more peach recipes, like these frozen peach margarita slushies, this peach caprese salad, and this easy peach pizza.

 Close up of peach cobbler in white casserole dish